wishwaysha/RSIC-V/README.md

-# RSIC-V
+# RISC-V

-### Introdcution to ***Instruction Set Architeture (ISA)***
+### Introduction to ***Instruction Set Architecture (ISA)***
 An Instruction Set Architecture (ISA) is the interface between the hardware and the software.
-It describes how excatly the hardware funtions according to the software.
+It describes how exactly the hardware functions according to the software.
 It gives us a view of -
-- What are the various instructions are available?
+- What are the various instructions available?
 - What is the function of each instruction?
-- How does the particular instruction acheive the specified task?
+- How does the particular instruction achieve the specified task?

 A few famous ISAs include -
 - **x86**: Developed by Intel and AMD, x86 is one of the most widely used ISAs in personal computers and servers.
 It has a complex instruction set (CISC) and is known for its *compatibility with a large number of software applications*.